-Only lease parcel MTM-105431 F6 is located on federal surface and within a federal grazing allotment.
+Only lease parcels MTM-105431 F5 and F6 are located on federal surface and within a federal grazing allotment.
 Lease parcel MTM-105431 F3 is located on private surface but is located in a federal grazing allotment.
 The remaining lease parcels are located on private land not within a federal grazing allotment.
 It is assumed that some level of grazing does occur on all lease parcels regardless of surface ownership.
 Table 9 lists the lease parcels that occur within a federal grazing allotment.